GitHub Classroom

 [ back-to-top ]

-General GitHub Process for Assignments
+General Process

 The following is the general process for working with GitHub Classroom.

-Read this to understand the basic concepts of what will be done
+Read this to understand the basic concepts.

 - For each assignment you will be given an invitation link